Updated: Feb 9

 It may sound strange for some of you, but I find great relief in the struggles people are facing now that we're coming out of survival mode.
 In fact, I feel like the human race is catching up to what I've been silently enduring for decades that connection doesn't always feel safe.
 However, there is a resilience that comes forth from the struggle and what I've realized is this: I keep trying to connect in spite of it.
 I've also discovered dramatic shifts in what I want to experience with work, home and community.
 My family has become a site of joy and safety that I've not previously experienced on this level.
 My connection to myself is so solid.
 My health improving everyday.

 In the return, we can also acknowledge that nothing will really return to how things were before because we don't want them to.
-So may I encourage you to embrace all the feels, to talk about the things that are difficult and the things you don't want to talk about, because there is true relief and resonance on the other side of all of that shit.
+So may I encourage you to embrace all the feels, to talk about the things that are difficult and the things you don't want to talk about, because there is true relief and resonance on the other side.